 - Tsitsikamma, Western Cape.

-The National Zoological Gardens (NZG) of South Africa in Pretoria is the largest zoo in the country and the only one with national status.
+The National Zoological Gardens (NZG) of South Africa, also known as the Pretoria Zoo, is the largest zoo in the country and the only one with national status.
 It is home to approximately 5 000 different mammals, birds, fish, reptiles, amphibians and invertebrates, comprising around 600 species and subspecies.

-Mitchell Park Zoo in Durban, which was named after Sir Charles Bullen Hugh Mitchell, is the country’s second oldest zoo after the Pretoria zoo.
+- Mitchell Park Zoo in Durban, which was named after Sir Charles Bullen Hugh Mitchell, is the country’s second oldest zoo after the NZG in Pretoria.

 Aquariums and oceanariums

 There are aquariums in Pretoria, Port Elizabeth, Cape Town, Durban and East London.
 The Aquarium and Reptile Park of the NZG of South Africa in Pretoria is the largest inland aquarium in Africa.